yiyualt/blog/content/posts/rec/DEAML.md

 ---
 ## Qustions: How do you model aspects from different level (hierarchical structure) for explainable recommender system?
 This paper gives you the answer [[1]](https://dl.acm.org/doi/pdf/10.1609/aaai.v33i01.33013622).

+This work proposes a neural model that modeling aspects/features from **hierachical stratucture**, to predict the future rating score of a item to a given user.

 ### Explanation
 The explanation is constructed by: pre-defined template + [feature] which is identified as higher attention scores to the final prediction.